Part 2. How to Manage Your Infrastructure as Code

 Provisioning Tools

 Under the hood, most provisioning tools work by translating the code you write into API calls to the cloud provider you’re using.
-For example, if you write OpenTofu code to create a server in AWS (which you will do in the next section), when you run OpenTofu, it will parse your code, and based on the configuration you specify, make a number of API calls to AWS to create an EC2 instance, security group, etc.
+For example, if you write OpenTofu code to create a server in AWS (which you will do in the next section), when you run OpenTofu, it will parse your code, and based on the configuration you specify, make API calls to AWS to create an EC2 instance, security group, etc.

 That means that, unlike with configuration management tools, you don’t have to do any extra work to set up master servers or connectivity.
 All of this is handled using the APIs and authentication mechanisms already provided by the cloud you’re using.
 Let’s see this in action by going through an example with OpenTofu.